cloudmapsverige/iot-demo/README.md

 # iot-demo

-This is the code used for the Raspberry Pi 3 and the C# console app simulator from this blog post
+This is the code used for the Raspberry Pi 3 and the C# console app simulator described in my blog post here.

 http://soapfault.com/blog/2016/11/power-of-powerbi-with-azure-stream-analytics-iothub